Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Conclusion and Future Work

 We are developing a BLAS-like library, BLIS~\cite{FLAWN66}, that allows matrix operations with matrices that have both a row and a column stride, as opposed to the traditional column-major order supported by the BLAS.
 This means that computation with a planar slice in a tensor can be passed into the BLIS matrix-matrix multiplication routine, avoiding the explicit permutations that must now be performed before calling {\tt dgemm}.
 How to rewrite the computations with blocks in terms of BLIS, and studying the performance benefits, is a future topic of research.

-One can envision instead creating a BLAS-like library for the tensor operations we perform with blocks.
+One can envision creating a BLAS-like library for blocked tensor operations.
 One alternative for this is to apply the techniques developed as part of the PHiPAC~\cite{PHiPAC1}, TCE, SPIRAL~\cite{Puschel:05}, or ATLAS~\cite{ATLAS} projects to the problem of how to optimize computations with blocks.
 This should be a simpler problem than optimizing the complete tensor contraction problems that, for example, TCE targets now, since the sizes of the operands are restricted.
 The alternative is to create microkernels for tensor computations, similar to the microkernels that BLIS defines and exploits for matrix computations, and to use these to build a high-performance tensor library that in turn can then be used for the computations with tensor blocks.

-\paragraph*{Algorithmic variants for the {\tt sttsm} operation.}
+\paragraph*{Algorithmic variants for the {\tt sttsm} operation}

 For matrices, there is a second algorithmic variant for computing $ \M{C} \becomes \M{X} \M{A} \M{X}^T $.
 Partition $ \M{A} $ by rows and $ \M{X} $ by columns:

 Then

 We suspect that this insight can be extended to the {\tt sttsm} operation, yielding a new set of algorithm-by-blocks that will have different storage and computational characteristics.